DBS Checks & Criminal Record Checks Register Now Care Check...Read More

 - convictions that resulted in a custodial sentence (regardless of whether served)

-- convictions which did not result in a custodial sentence, given less than 11 years ago (where individual 18 or over at the time of conviction)
+- convictions which did not result in a custodial sentence, given less than 11 years ago (where individuals 18 or over at the time of conviction)

 - convictions of a minor which did not result in a custodial sentence, given less than 5.5 years ago

-Are There Any Positions Where Filtering Does Not Apply?
+Are There Any Positions Where Current DBS Check Filtering Does Not Apply?